-The ethical welfare of the Therapeutic Horse is central any EAA/T program.
+The ethical welfare of the Therapeutic Horse is central to any EAA/T program.
 It is the ethical responsibility of all EAA/T practitioners while working in EAA/T settings to manage the welfare of all equine partners.

 The memory of my life with Sara convinced me to write this article, which attempts to explain the importance of understanding horse language, behaviors, and how they value their space.

 Sara was in my life for thirty-seven years and was my constant companion who taught me a great deal about horse communication and how to think positively about life.
 Writing this article, I am offering some practical tips which may help those who wish to enjoy the company of their horses, take care of them or participate in various types of horseback riding activities.
 If you can spend time trying to understand the language, behaviors, and how they value their space, you will find that you can communicate with horses, enjoy their relaxing companionship while building that precious human-horse bond.

 A specialist, or expert, is anyone who has a particular skill, or knows a lot about a specific subject or activity.
 They have mastered and devoted time and/or research to that specific skill, subject or activity, in a sufficient manner in order to be able to provide expertise through performance, discussion, or in-depth analysis.